round fanandfolding fanHistory of

 China (Song Dynasty), 12th century

-The compact size has continued to be developed and is still in use today.
+The compact size has continued to increase since then, and is still in use today.

 Hina Dolls 1800s